Duccard/stroke_risk_prediction/README.md

 ## Main Evaluation Metric:

+- F2.

-Macro F1 Score.
+- Macro F1 Score.
 Balances precision and recall across classes to ensure fair assesment of performance on both stroke and non-strokes case in an imbalanced dataset.

+- Recall(Class 1).